Climate Tracking

 Christian Aid identifies 20 of the most destructive climate disasters of the year.
 The ten most financially costly events all had an impact of $3 billion or more.
 Most of these estimates are based only on insured losses, meaning the true financial costs are likely to be even higher, while the human costs are often uncounted.
 Among them is Hurricane Ian which struck the US and Cuba in September costing $100 billion and displacing 40,000 people.
 The drought in Europe heatwave in Europe cost $20 billion while floods in Pakistan killed more than 1,700 people, displaced a further 7 million, and according to World Bank estimates caused $30 billion in economic damage.
 Due to the difficulty of obtaining insurance, only $5.6 billion of these losses were covered.

-Billion Dollar Weather and Climate Disasters, NOAA National Centers for Environmental Information (NCEI),
+NOAA National Centers for Environmental Information (NCEI),

 The NOAA National Centers for Environmental Information (NCEI) update to its 2022 Billion-dollar disaster report confirming another intense year of costly disasters and extremes throughout much of the United States.
 2022 tied 2017 and 2011 for the third highest number of billion-dollar disasters.
 2022 was also third highest in total costs (behind 2017 and 2005), with a price tag of at least $165.0 billion.